boiarchuk-m/A-b_testing/README.md

 ## Project description
 This repository contains the implementation and analysis of an A/B test conducted on Lit Lantern, a fiction mobile reading app.
-The project aims to optimize user engagement through a series of experiments focusing on click-through rates (CTR), session duration, and session frequency.
+The project aims to optimize user engagement through an A/B test.

 ## Key Features: